Tarmslitaren/FrosthavenAssistant/README.md

   - Level, Trap Damage, Hazardous Terrain Damage, XP Gain and Coin Multiplier.
   - Tap/click the level widget to open set level menu.
 - To set character level tap/click the character to open stat menu, then tap/click the crown to open set character level menu.
+- Character name can be changed from the same menu
 - To open stats menu for monster, tap/click the standee.
 - On the stats menu you can add conditions and set current health values etc.
 - To the right on bottom bar, or above in case screen to narrow is the monster modifier deck.